Toloka/docs/en/guide/concepts/nav-use.md

 # Using the skill

-You can use skills to filter and select Tolokers when assigning tasks, issuing rewards, and sending out messages.
+You can use skills to filter and select Tolokers when assigning tasks, issuing bonuses, and sending out messages.

 ## Selecting Tolokers for tasks {#selection}